Localization of 3d $\mathcal{N}=2$ Supersymmetric Theories on $S^1 \times D^2$: Several models

-The parameters in the gauge theory are related to those of the spin chain: the rank of the color $N$ corresponds to the number of excitations and the number of flavor $N_f$ corresponds to the number of sites of the spin chain.
-Flavor fugacities for the hyper multiplets correspond to impurity parameters.
-So far the periodic boundary condition is imposed in the spin chain.
-But twisted periodic boundary condition in the spin chain is reproduced by introducing the FI-term.
-Also the generalization to the $\mathfrak{sl} (K)$ case is straightforward by considering quiver gauge theory.
+The parameters in the gauge theory are related to those of the spin chain as follows; the rank of the gauge group $N$ corresponds to the number of excitations and the number of the hypermultiplets $N_f$ corresponds to the number of sites of the spin chain.
+So far the periodic boundary condition is imposed in the spin chain system.
+The twisted boundary condition in the spin chain is reproduced by introducing the FI-term.
+Also the generalization to the $\mathfrak{sl} (K)$ case is straightforward by considering a quiver gauge theory.